nickreese/docs/reference/sdk.md

 /* index.js */
 import { Directus } from 'https://unpkg.com/@directus/sdk@latest/dist/sdk.esm.min.js';

-const directus = new Directus('http://localhost:8055', {
+const directus = new Directus('https://example.directus.app', {
 	auth: {
 		staticToken: 'STATIC_TOKEN', // If you want to use a static token, otherwise check below how you can use email and password.
 	},
 });

-// await directus.auth.login({ email, password }) // If you want to use email and password.
-You should remove the staticToken above
+// await directus.auth.login({ email, password })
+// If you want to use email and password, remove the staticToken above.

 const form = document.querySelector('#upload-file');